Carrying on a heritage...

 I am absolutely obsessed with growing tomatoes.
 They are my absolute favorite thing to have in the garden and I love how they smell.

 I love coffee cups with sassy, silly sayings.
+And coffee.
+Lots of coffee.

 Yes, my hair is 100% naturally red.
 No, I don't dye it.
 Yes, I get that question a LOT.